100-oz silver bars for sale

 The name Sunshine is nearly synonymous with silver because of the famed Sunshine Mine, in the equally-famed Coeur d’Alene Mining District, near Kellogg, Idaho.
 Further illustrating Sunshine Minting’s prominence in the silver industry, the U.S. Mint uses Sunshine 1-oz blanks to produce its Silver Eagles.

 Investors can buy Sunshine silver bars with confidence that they are buying a renowned name in the silver industry.
 Old Sunshine silver bars can be either struck or extruded.
-New Sunshine silver bars are hard to come by, and no one seems to know why.
+New Sunshine silver bars are struck.

-Most Sunshine silver bars are serial number, but a few are not.
+Most Sunshine silver bars are serial numbered, but a few are not.

 Engelhard silver bars